Research Electives & Extended Research

 If you are planning on conducting a research elective or an extended research elective, please complete this Research Elective Interest Form as soon as possible and at least 6 weeks prior to your planned elective or experience.
 Completing this form will serve as your initial contact with the OSR.

 Application items that will be required (details will be provided upon initial contact or advising):

 - IRB or IACUC determinations (final and documented, not pending) by the time of application

 - Mentor declaration form

-For an extended research experience of more than two months, approval from both OSA and OSR are required.
-When leaves or absence may be involved for extended research electives, please contact OSA first and as early as possible because this involves an extensive process and several steps and approvals.
+For an extended research experience of more than two months, approval from both OSA and OSR is required.
+When leaves of absence may be involved for extended research electives, please contact OSA first and as early as possible, as this is an extensive process that involves several steps and approvals.

 Gregory B. Carey, Ph.D.

 Executive Director of Student Research and Community Outreach, OSR